Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/historical_investigation/README.rst

 Model performance during Historic Low Lake levels
 ==================================================

-To assess the current model preformance during the historic low lake levels we:
+To assess the current model performance during the historic low lake levels we:

 1. ran the existing optimised model (3d_v1d) for the period 1976-01-01 to 1983-01-01, extracted the predicted groundwater levels at the historical bore locations, and compared the results to the observed groundwater levels.
 2. developed a new model (3d_v10a) which set the invert of the bund (see `model build documentation <../model_build/README.rst#lake-hawea-moraine-conceptual-model>`_) to 330 m msl and ran the new model for the period 1976-01-01 to 1983-01-01.
 We then extracted the predicted groundwater levels at the historical bore locations and compared the results to the observed groundwater levels.